Luminous Arc 2

-Luminous Arc 2 is a tactical role-playing game developed by Imageepoch for the Nintendo DS, and published by Marvelous Entertainment in Japan on May 15, 2008, and by Atlus USA and Rising Star Games in North America and Europe respectively.
+Luminous Arc 2 is a tactical role-playing game developed by Imageepoch for the Nintendo DS, and published by Marvelous Entertainment in Japan on May 15, 2008, and by Atlus USA and Rising Star Games in North America and the PAL region respectively.
 It is the second game in the Luminous Arc series.

 Gameplay

 Luminous Arc 2 is a strategy role-playing game in which characters move across an isometric grid.
 Each character can be equipped with weapons, armor, items, and magical "Lapis" gemstones.
 Characters learn special skills by leveling up and are able to use a "Flash Drive" special attack upon attacking or defeating enemies.
 When a character's hit points reach zero, they are removed from battle, but can be revived.

 Plot

 In the Kingdom of Carnava, in an age when magic supports everyday life and civilization itself, peace is maintained by the queen's knights and the Rev Magic Association.
 Sixteen years before the game's story begins, monsters called Beast Fiends start to appear, destroying everything in their way.
 Mattias, leader of the Magic Association, uses the evil Demon Blade to try to seal the source of the fiends, but is sealed away himself by the elemental witches.
 At the time of the game setting, new Beast Fiends have been appearing, and the government overextends its forces trying to protect the entire kingdom.
 Meanwhile, Fatima—a powerful witch of the Association with control of the rare Shadow Frost Magic—goes rogue and starts a conflict with the Association, causing more trouble for the Kingdom.

 Trying to solve the crisis, the kingdom starts a clandestine research project whose aim is to produce an easier way to use magic.
 The story starts when the kingdom has just successfully completed the research project, and devised a tool known as the "Runic Engine".
 Roland, a knight in training, is accidentally imbued with this new power, and fights the Beast Fiends, Master Mattias and the Shadow Frost Witch.
 In the course of the game, he discovers that the Rev Magic Association had covered up Mattias' turn to evil.
 However, he does not realise that Mattias did this to try and save the world, rather than destroy it.
 He later discovers that Bharva, king of the Fiends, was manipulating events, and joins with Fatima to prevent the Mage Queen Elicia, creator of the Fiends, from overrunning the world with them.

 The player has a choice of having a romantic relationship with Fatima or Althea, and end game parts of the story, including the ending, will change depending on the player's pre-battle dialogue choices.